 - Placement Test - For those who are fairly fluent but whose proficiency is not reflected in formal course preparation.
 The language department administers a test to determine students' proficiency.
 The test is computerised and takes approximately one hour.
 Once completed, the results should be printed and returned to the Director of the Centre for evaluation.
 More information.

-- Undergraduate Course - A grade of 70% or higher in a full year university-level introductory course (eg: German 1030). *Note* registration in an undergraduate course requires the appropriate form, which must be submitted to the Registrar's Office by the add/drop period.
+- Undergraduate Course - A grade of 70% or higher in a full year university-level introductory course (eg: German 1030 or French 1910). *Note* registration in an undergraduate course requires the appropriate form, which must be submitted to the Registrar's Office by the add/drop period.

 - Previous Studies - Students who have already satisfied the language requirement through previous post-secondary language studies may apply these credits toward the language requirement.